FriendsOfCake/cakephp-csvview/README.md

 		}
 	}

-Because this plugin has the type `cakephp-plugin` set in it's own `composer.json`, composer knows to install it inside your `/Plugin` directory, rather than in the usual vendors directory.
+Because this plugin has the type `cakephp-plugin` set in it's own `composer.json`, composer knows to install it inside your `/Plugin` directory, rather than in the usual vendor directory.
 It is recommended that you add `/Plugin/CsvView` to your .gitignore file.
 (Why?
 [Read this](http://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).)

 _[Manual]_